winstondu/batch-save-webpages-pdf/README.md

 For example, [Firefox Universal Print Add-on](https://legacycollector.org/firefox-addons/2513/index.html) is no longer usable due to the fact that add-ons have been wholesale deprecated by Mozilla in favor of WebExtensions.

+Other solutions, like [this one](https://blog.risingstack.com/pdf-from-html-node-js-puppeteer/#option1), do not generate high-quality pdfs.

 Thus, if you want to batch save webpages to PDF(especially those using a paywall), this script is your best shot.
 It launches Chrome and uses the [Bypass Paywalls Extension](https://github.com/iamadamdev/bypass-paywalls-chrome) to access news articles. **Thus, no password to any news site is required!**